mblayman/mattlayman.com/content/django-riffs/2021-09-13-15-user-session-data.md

   in a `TextField`
 * An expiration date for the session data

-With these three fields,
-Django can handle the temporary storage needs for any of your site's visitors.

 Why is the session engine configurable?
 Django's session storage is configurable to manage tradeoffs.